-The RSS accepts paid advertisements in Society publications at a rate approved by Council.
+The RSS accepts paid advertisements on its website and in Society publications at a rate approved by Council.
 Advertisements will be accepted from reputable publishers of relevant social science materials.
 Advertising space may also be traded between the Society and other publishers as appropriate.
-The Publications and Communications Committee, in conjunction with the

-RSS Business Office, is authorized to advertise in appropriate publications for purposes of promoting Rural Sociology.
+The Publications and Communications Committee, in conjunction with the RSS Business Office, is authorized to advertise in appropriate publications for purposes of promoting Rural Sociology.

-RSS PUBLICATIONS
+RSS Publications